 We will not collect additional categories of personal information or use the Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.

 (D) DISCLOSURES OF PERSONAL INFORMATION FOR A BUSINESS PURPOSE

 We may disclose your Personal Information to a contractor or service provider for a business purpose.
-When we disclose Personal Information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract, we further restrict the contractor and service provider from selling or sharing your Personal Information.
+When we disclose Personal Information for a business purpose, we enter a contract that describes the purpose and requires the recipient to both keep that personal information confidential and not use it for any purpose except performing the contract; we further restrict the contractor and service provider from selling or sharing your Personal Information.
 In the preceding twelve (12) months, we disclosed the following categories of Personal Information for a business purpose:

 (E) SALE OR SHARE OF PERSONAL INFORMATION

-In the preceding twelve (12) months, we do not “sell” information as most people would commonly understand that term, we do not, and will not, disclose your Personal Information in direct exchange for money or some other form of payment.
+In the preceding twelve (12) months, we did not “sell” information as most people would commonly understand that term.
+We do not, and will not, disclose your Personal Information in direct exchange for money or some other form of payment.
 We may “share” Personal Information for “interest-based advertising” or “cross-context behavioral advertising”.
 The CCPA defines “sharing” as “communicating orally, in writing, or by electronic or other means, a consumer’s personal information” to “a third party for cross-context behavioral advertising, whether or not for money or other valuable consideration”.
 In other words, we may share your Personal Information with a third party to help serve personalized content or ads that may be more relevant to your interests, and to perform other advertising-related services such as enabling our partners to serve such personalized content.

 In the preceding twelve (12) months, we “sell” or “share” the following categories of Personal Information for a business purpose: